hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 in file 1 is paired with first read in file 2, etc. This is how data come from the sequence base calling pipeline.
 The trailing /1 and /2 indicate they are the read-pair 1 or 2.

+In this case #CTTGTA indicates the barcode sequence since this was part of a multiplexed run.

 File: Project1_lane6_1_sequence.txt